wiesenthal/durakAI/README.md

 # durakAI
-Durak digital, then make an AI
+Durak digital, then make an AI.

-Based on the russian game: Durak https://en.wikipedia.org/wiki/Durak
+Based on the russian game: Durak

+https://en.wikipedia.org/wiki/Durak